-Elementary children, grades one through six, continue this experiential approach, while expanding into the larger community of the past, present and future.
+Elementary children, grades one through five, continue this experiential approach, while expanding into the larger community of the past, present and future.
 Children become researchers; the rich, extensive academic and cultural curriculum engages and challenges children in their continual quest for knowledge.

 The following is a sampling of Cottonwood School’s core, Montessori-based curriculum in the areas of language arts, mathematics, social studies, and science for our elementary students.